flatironinstitute/nomad/README.md

 ### Additional Features

-The main entry point for the model-based low-rank matrix estimation is `lzcompression.gauss_model.estimate_gaussian_model`.
+The main entry point for the model-based low-rank matrix estimation is `lzcompression.decompose.decompose`.
+Three parameters are required:
+- the sparse nonnegative matrix
+- the target rank
+- the "kernel strategy," which specifies which of the family of algorithms to use.
+Currently supported kernel strategies are:
+  - `KernelStrategy.BASE_MODEL_FREE` -- a naive approach that just iteratively applies SVD, with no underlying statistical model
+  - `KernelStrategy.GAUSSIAN_MODEL_SINGLE_VARIANCE` -- a Gaussian model as described in Saul (2022)
+  - `KernelStrategy.GAUSSIAN_MODEL_ROWWISE_VARIANCE` -- a Gaussian model similar to that described in Saul (2022), but which computes a different variance value for each row instead of using a single global/mean variance

-In addition to the two required parameters (the sparse nonnegative matrix and the target rank), the following options are exposed:
+Additionally, the following options are exposed:

 - `svd_strategy`: Strategy to use for SVD step during iteration.
 Supported options:
   - `SVDStrategy.FULL`: Full, deterministic decomposition.